A Guide to an Entity Health Check in Chile

 • Financial statement analysis

-When and why should I get an entity health check in Chile?
+When should I get an entity health check in Chile?

 There are several important situations and reasons that every company should regularly undertake an entity health check in Chile.